 Range Mask

-The main things you will need to change are:
+The main things to configure are:

-• Lower Limit: This adjusts the how much of the low signal areas (dark parts) you wish to incorporate within the mask.
+• Lower Limit: This adjusts the how much of the low signal areas (dark parts) to incorporate within the mask.
 In most cases, this will move higher to focus attention of the brightest parts.

 • Fuzziness: Determines how sharp of a transition there will be between protected/unprotected portions of the image.
 This is often increased to create a smoother transition